Large deviations for marked sparse random graphs with applications to interacting diffusions: Notation

-Exponential tightness allows one to conclude a large deviation principle from its weak counterpart. \begin{proposition}[Lemma 1.2.18 of~\cite{dembo_zeitouni}] Let $(X_{n})_{n \in \N}$ be an exponentially tight sequence of random variables taking values on a Polish space $(\mathfrak{X},\d)$.
-If $(X_{n})_{n \in \N}$ satisfies a weak large deviation principle with rate function $I$, then it also satisfies a strong large deviation principle and $I$ is a good rate function. \end{proposition}

-\section{Review of BC entropy and weak large deviation principle}
+\subsection{Review of BC entropy and weak large deviation principle}

-In this section we review the needed notation and some of the main results from~\cite{da}, that introduced a cornerstone model in order to consider more general random marked graphs.
+We now review the needed notation and some of the main results from~\cite{da}, that introduced a cornerstone model in order to consider more general random marked graphs.
 Their results are the starting point to the theorems we will prove throughout this work.